bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

 The looming 4 minute eternity made the flashing `K` cursor an open invitation to play with the other keys.
-If you pressed P it typed `PRINT`, and if you put some letters between the quotes after it then it'd whatever you wrote to the screen (in CAPS, because the `CAPS SHIFT` key was for the exotic and alien lower-case letters, a rare sight on the device).
+If you pressed P it typed `PRINT`, and if you put some letters between the quotes after it then it'd print whatever you wrote to the screen (in CAPS, because the `CAPS SHIFT` key was for the exotic and alien lower-case letters, a rare sight on the device).

 If you wanted some real fun, you could put a number before the keyword and it'd